gvwilson/sensibleadventures/cloudherd/cloudherd.md

 many again."
 Rancid's *tralpa* was Lhawang; Noxy had seen her before when her mother or grandmother had taken her to Rancid to spend some time with her father before she worked up the courage to tell them that she would really rather not.
-Nangyal sat beside her with an expression so stern and self-important that Noxy wanted to ask him if he needed to visit the outhouse.
+The Scholar's arrowhawk companion was nowhere to be seen, but Nangyal sat beside her with an expression so stern and self-important that Noxy wanted to ask him if he needed to visit the outhouse.

 Sergeant Dorbu and Kulbinder took up the third side of the table.
 "Give her a hand," the tiger ordered Private Thokmay when Indy told Noxy to make tea.